xavidelamo/mgci-docs/docs/source/sepal.rst

 If you are new to SEPAL, you would like to take a look over the interface and familiarize yourself with the main tools.
 A detailed description of the features can be consulted in the `interface documentation <https://docs.sepal.io/en/latest/setup/presentation.html#sepal-interface>`_.

-- Use the `apps tab <https://docs.sepal.io/en/latest/setup/presentation.html#apps-tab>`_ and navigate through the pages or type into the search box the "Mountain Green Cover Index" module.
+- Use the `apps tab <https://docs.sepal.io/en/latest/setup/presentation.html#apps-tab>`_ and navigate through the pages, or type into the search box the "Mountain Green Cover Index" module.

-- Click over the app drawer and wait patiently until the module is displayed in your session, which should be look like the below image:
+- Click over the app drawer and wait patiently until the module is displayed in your session, which should look like the below image:

 MGCI Module